top of page

 Recently, there was uproar over a video of underage football training session when they were passing the ball against a wall to themselves (a low variability task).
 But from a 20 second clip, many felt it was appropriate to judge the suitability of the training task.
 In my view, because the training clip (the ball against a wall task lasted about 3 seconds) did not align with their preferred method of practice, they felt it was appropriate to criticise and use it as an opportunity to guide and encourage others to their own way of thinking.
 In my view, while methods are obviously important and the source of many disagreements among practitioners, understanding the context will assist in determining the relative suitability of each method, rather than blindly adhering to methods without considering the contextual factors.
 Ideally, principles should be meta-theoretical, allowing for broad application (5).

 Perhaps, the most obvious trade-off in my eyes is around representative learning design or practice specificity and practice repetition.
 The higher the representativeness/specificity, the lower the quantity of practice of any given skill.
-The lower the representativeness/specificity, the greater the similarity to competition.
+The lower the representativeness/specificity, the greater the quantity of practice.
 I have discussed this previously as the skill continuum: repetition-representative.
 While representative practice is more likely to transfer to competition, this doesn’t discredit the repetitive practice.

 • What if a specific athlete needs greater quantity of practice, to boost confidence, or to assist with their rehabilitation from a serious injury, so they need reptitions in a controlled environment?